 The closest state of the environment (SOE) water quality monitoring site for the Aparima River catchment is at Otautau, however it only records ecological indices.
 This assessment has used the SOE water quality monitoring site at Thornbury which measures both water quality and ecological indices.
-Information from the hand and Water website (www.lawa.org.nz) collates water quality data from a number of sources and provides the most recent water quality data available.
+Information from the Land and Water website (www.lawa.org.nz) collates water quality data from a number of sources and provides the most recent water quality data available.
 Table 5 below gives a summary of the state and trend measured at the Thornbury site for key river water quality indicators.

-Variable State Quality NOF Band Annual Median Trend E.Coli In the worst 50% of all 195 n/100mi А Meaningful lowland rural sites (median) improvement Clarity In the best 50% of all 2.03 metres N/A Indeterminate lowland rural sites (median) Total Oxidised N In the worst 50% of all 0.675 g/m 3 A - median Meaningful lowland rural sites (median) B - 95%ile improvement
+Variable State Quality NOF Band Annual Median Trend E.Coli In the worst 50% of all lowland rural sites 195 n/100ml (median) A Meaningful improvement Clarity In the best 50% of all lowland rural sites 2.03 metres (median) N/A Indeterminate Total Oxidised N In the worst 50% of all lowland rural sites 0.675 g/m 3 (median) A - median B - 95%ile Meaningful improvement